 Learn About Us

 “Awam” refers to the union of the male and female principles of compassion and wisdom, leading to enlightenment.
-We are a Vajrayana Buddhist organization striving to help lay practitioners attain enlightenment in this lifetime.
+We are a Vajrayana Buddhist organization striving to help lay practitioners attain liberation in this lifetime.
 We focus on the Dzogchen practice lineage.
 To help achieve this, we offer programs of study and practice guided by qualified masters in the tradition and facilitated by ordained Western practitioners.
 We are committed to the householder tradition that goes back to Shakyamuni Buddha in India and Padmasambhava in Tibet, sometimes referred to as the “white” tradition due to the robes worn by many of the yogis in this tradition.
 Many of the great Mahasiddhas of India and Tibet practiced as householders.
 This is particularly appropriate today in the West, where most of us work for a living and may have families and other life commitments.

 While we are located in Tucson, Arizona, we also offer programs of study and practice via the Internet that are available globally.
 Our Essentials curriculum consists of eight 6-week classes over two years covering the history of Buddhism in India and Tibet, basic principles, the Path of Individual Liberation, the Path of Altruism, the Path of Tantra, and the Path of Great Perfection.
 It is a complete series of teachings on the ethics, meditations, and wisdom of each path.
 The course material is presented on videos for our online students and includes regular practices to be done weekly throughout the course of study.